Parven05/Silicon/README.md

 # Silicon
-An OpenGL-based game engine written in Odin to explore engine architecture and rendering fundamentals.
+An OpenGL based graphics renderer written in Odin for explore rendering fundamentals

 ## Progress
 > Setup ready a working graphics pipeline